Filipstrozik/AIxposure/README.md

 ### Succesfull Run

 If the application runs successfully, you should see the following output:
+Keep in mind that the first run of the application may take a while to load the models.

 ```sh
 Loading the text and image classification models...